Frightened Georgia Mother Fears Daughter Is Victim In Vacaville Double Murder

 Vacaville police said the double murder involving two women happened in an apartment at a complex located on Rocky Hill Road on early Saturday morning.

-The suspect, Raymond Michael Weber, is accused of committing the two killings.
+The suspect, 29-year-old Raymond Michael Weber of Sacramento, is accused of committing the two killings.

 Those who live at the complex say they couldn’t believe their eyes seeing the live-stream or hearing about what happened a few doors down.